eldipa/book-of-gehn/posts/matasano/2018-04-01-A-string-of-coincidences-is-not-a-coincidence.md

 >>> methods['Entropy xor-level'] = [s for s in scores]
 ```

+{% call marginnotes() %}
+I wonder, what would happen if instead of xoring using the first byte
+we try then the second byte and then the third.
+Will these agree?
+Could we use
+them to remove false positives?
+{% endcall %}

 Interesting, this method has more false positives than others but at the
 same time, this method makes a clear distinction between a few really non
 random strings and the rest of the strings in the pool.